autechjobs/website/src/pages/blog/find-tech-job-foreigner.md

 ## Cybersecurity:
 Ever-evolving security threats have positioned the government to increase cybersecurity in 2020.
 To support this, Australian Minister for Home Affairs, Peter Dutton, [released a paper](https://www.homeaffairs.gov.au/reports-and-pubs/files/cyber-security-strategy-2020-discussion-paper.pdf) in 2019 asking for opinion and feedback to replace its 2016 strategy.
 It would likely be investing $1.35b in the coming years towards this direction.
 This can catapult the number of jobs for cybersecurity in the near future.

-## Artificial Intelligence & Internet of Things (IOT):
+## Artificial Intelligence :
 This is one area that has been continuously thriving.
 According to a report from Australian council of Learned Academes(ACOLA), industrial automation is going to significantly increase the use of AI over the next few years.
+As a tech job seeker, you will need to be proactive in acquiring these skills to keep yourself relevant to such in-demand jobs in the market.

+## Internet of Things (IOT):
  Its recent [report on Internet of Things](https://acola.org/hs5-internet-of-things-australia/) also stresses the need to utilize opprtunties to improve the quality of life in Australian cities by considering a national approach on IOT.
-As a tech job seeker, you will need to be proactive in acquiring these skills to keep yourself relevant to such in-demand jobs in the market.
+As digitization is only going to increase in the next decade, this report shows the possibility of overcoming challenges throug IOTas well as  testing new IOT applications.